Muscle Cramps

 Are cramps always caused by dehydration?

 Not always.
 Educational sources describe a range of possible contributing factors, and dehydration is only one among several commonly discussed.
+Muscle fatigue, prolonged positioning, and individual susceptibility are often noted alongside hydration as part of a broader picture.

 Do cramps only happen during exercise?

 No. Many people experience cramps during periods of rest, including sleep.
 The experience is not limited to physically active contexts.
+Nocturnal leg cramps are a widely described pattern in patient-facing references, particularly among older adults.

 References